 The result is a slight reduction in competition on the search network for e-commerce stores, which is a big opportunity.
-For many product searches Google immediately pushes shopping at the top of search results instead of ads.
+For many product searches, Google immediately pushes shopping at the top of the search results instead of ads.

 Text ads on the search network may be less visual but they allow far more precision in tailoring copy to keywords.
-Bearing this is mind, e-commerce stores should remember not to abandon the search network in favour of Google Shopping.
-Instead they should use them as complementary tools to achieve their goals.
+Bearing this in mind, e-commerce stores should remember not to abandon the search network in favour of Google Shopping.
+Instead, they should use them as complementary tools to achieve their goals.